 Lyft raises forecast for 2019 as price war with Uber eases, ridership rises

-The company boosted its revenue outlook for the year to above Wall Street estimates and estimated third-quarter sales would exceed expectations, sending shares up 11.6per cent after hours.
+The company boosted its revenue outlook for the year to above Wall Street estimates and estimated third-quarter sales would exceed expectations.
+That sent shares up as high as 11per cent after hours before briefly venturing into negative territory, then turning flat.

+Concerning investors may have been the announcement that Lyft planned to bring forward its lock-up period - the time after a public offering in which large shareholders are prohibited from selling shares - to Aug.
+19 from Sept.
+24.

+Lyft estimated that about 257.6 million shares could become eligible for sale when the trading restrictions ended.

+A loss of US$2.23 per share in the quarter was worse than the US$1.74 per-share loss expected, on average, by analysts, according to IBES data from Refinitiv.

+Still, Lyft's raising its outlook for revenue and adjusted losses for the full year were "welcome signs," said Wedbush analyst Ygal Arounian.

-A 72per cent jump in revenue was fuelled by more active riders, who spent about a quarter more than they had a year ago.
+Lyft's 72per cent jump in revenue was fueled by more active riders, who spent about a quarter more than they had a year ago.

 "Wall Street has been eager for us to demonstrate our path for profitability," Chief Financial Officer Brian Roberts told Reuters, saying strength in Lyft's core ride-hailing business would "allow us to deliver more operating leverage."